-A key component of the Due Diligence process is the KYC documentation that is to be completed for each Business Partner (Customer, Supplier, etc...) where trade is exceeding certain thresholds or is deemed particularly sensitive from a community perspective or is perceived to high risk in terms of corruption exposure.
+A key component of the due diligence process is the KYC documentation that is to be completed for each business partner (i.e., customer or supplier) where trade is exceeding certain thresholds or is deemed particularly sensitive from a community perspective or is perceived to be high risk in terms of corruption exposure.

-Based on an internal risk assessment Green Resources applies extra diligence in assessing and screening business partners in our operational countries (Tanzania, Mozambique and Uganda) and in particular in below areas of our operation:
+Based on an internal risk assessment, Green Resources applies extra diligence in assessing and screening business partners in our operational countries (Tanzania, Mozambique and Uganda) and in particular in the below areas of our operation:

-- Import & Export Activities (i.e. Port related activities)
+- Import & export activities (i.e., port-related activities)

-- Renewal of Operating Licenses and Permits
+- Renewal of operating licenses and permits

-- Consultants supporting Government Interaction (i.e. Tax Assessment, Renewal of Permits and Licenses)
+- Consultants supporting government interaction (i.e., tax assessment, renewal of permits and licenses)

-- Community Activities including Donations and Partnerships with NGOs
+- Community activities including donations and partnerships with NGOs

 - Donations

 - Land acquisition or divestment activities

-- Forestry Contractors
+- Forestry contractors

-The risks are clearly communicated internally through training documents to ensure all members of staff are intimately aware of areas of high risk
+The risks are clearly communicated internally through training documents to ensure all members of staff are intimately aware of areas of high risk.

-Training Registers are maintained in order to assess if adequate training has been provided throughout the organization and various job categories.
+Training registers are maintained in order to assess if adequate training has been provided throughout the organization and various job categories.